lab1092/blender-manual_ja/manual/basics/help.rst

 The built in help options include:

 - A Menu with all of the Help Options including the Web based ones.
-Some of them are also present in the :guilabel:`Splash Screen`.
+Some of them are also present in the *Splash Screen*.

 Other new features like: